Skip to main content

 The Verdict on Dill

-The blackboard changes, the room stays small, and getting a table rarely requires the planning of a military operation — but Dill's Michelin Bib Gourmand (2025) is the clearest signal that this is one of the most worthwhile meals you can eat in East Sussex.
+The blackboard changes, the room stays small, getting a table rarely requires the planning of a military operation — but Dill's Michelin Bib Gourmand (2025) is the clearest signal that this is one of the most worthwhile meals you can eat in East Sussex.
 At a ££ price point, it delivers genuinely inventive small-plates cooking that draws on global technique without feeling like a greatest-hits compilation.
 If you are visiting Lewes and care about what you eat, book here before you book anywhere else.

 Portrait

 From South Street, Dill reads as a modest cottage — the kind of frontage that might suggest cream teas and scones.
 That misread works in the venue's favour.
-Step inside and the quirkily shaped dining room, rustic interior, and blackboard menus signal something with considerably more ambition.
-The space is intimate without being cramped, and the cumulative effect of the setting is a room that feels genuinely welcoming rather than designed to impress.
+Step inside and the quirkily shaped dining room, rustic interior, blackboard menus signal something with considerably more ambition.
+The space is intimate without being cramped, the cumulative effect of the setting is a room that feels genuinely welcoming rather than designed to impress.
 For an explorer after depth rather than theatre, that balance is exactly right.

 The wine list opens with house selections from £29.50, which at the ££ price tier is a sensible entry point rather than a concession.
 Local beers have their own blackboard, which matters in a town with a brewery tradition worth exploring.
-The list is well-chosen rather than encyclopaedic , enough to work through the menu without requiring a specialist's knowledge.
+The list is well-chosen rather than encyclopaedic, enough to work through the menu without requiring a specialist's knowledge.

 Service at Dill: Does It Earn the Price?

 At a ££ price point, the service standard at Dill carries more weight than it would at a more expensive restaurant.
-You are not paying for a choreographed front-of-house experience, and Dill does not attempt one.
+You are not paying for a choreographed front-of-house experience, Dill does not attempt one.
 What the team delivers instead is knowledgeable, personable service that understands the menu and can guide a first-time visitor through the sharing format without making it feel like a briefing.
 That is the right calibration for the room.
-The blackboard format means dishes shift, and a service team that cannot speak to what is on the board undermines the whole concept.
+The blackboard format means dishes shift, a service team that cannot speak to what is on the board undermines the whole concept.
 Here, the knowledge holds.
-For a Bib Gourmand restaurant , a designation that explicitly recognises quality cooking at reasonable prices , the service reinforces rather than undercuts the value case.
+For a Bib Gourmand restaurant, a designation that explicitly recognises quality cooking at reasonable prices, the service reinforces rather than undercuts the value case.
 You leave feeling the bill was fair, which is the correct outcome.

 Booking and Logistics

 Dill is at 2 South St, Lewes BN7 2BP.
-Booking is direct , this is not a restaurant that requires weeks of forward planning, though weekend evenings will fill faster than midweek slots.
+Booking is direct, this is not a restaurant that requires weeks of forward planning, though weekend evenings will fill faster than midweek slots.
 The intimate dining room means capacity is limited, so booking ahead rather than walking in is the sensible approach.
 Lewes is accessible by train from London Bridge and Victoria, making it a realistic day-trip or weekend-break destination.
-If you are building a longer itinerary, see our full Lewes restaurants guide, our full Lewes hotels guide, our full Lewes bars guide, our full Lewes wineries guide, and our full Lewes experiences guide.
+Michelin Bib Gourmand 2025.
+The rating volume is modest for a restaurant of this quality, which is partly a function of Lewes's scale rather than the restaurant's standing.
+Trust the award over the review count.

 How Dill Fits the Broader Picture